pub struct LogEqualityProof<G: Group> { /* private fields */ }Expand description

 - Public parameters of the proof are the two bases

-in a prime-order group in which discrete log problem is believed to be hard. - Prover and verifier both know group elements
+GandKin a prime-order group in which discrete log problem is believed to be hard. - Prover and verifier both know group elements

-respectively. - Prover additionally knows the discrete log in question:
+RandB, which presumably have the same discrete log in basesGandKrespectively. - Prover additionally knows the discrete log in question:

-r = dlog_G(R) = dlog_K(B)
+r = dlog_G(R) = dlog_K(B).

 The interactive proof is specified as a sigma protocol (see, e.g., this course) as follows: